Composite Bulges -- V. Detecting signatures of gas inflows in IFU data: The MUSE view of ionised gas kinematics in nearby galaxies: Summary Conclusions

 Using MUSE/VLT data, we analysed ionised gas kinematic maps of 20 galaxies from the Composite Bulges Survey (CBS) and other ancillary surveys to identify signatures of extended shocks, similar to those found along bars, that can reach the innermost regions of galaxies, and to assess whether such shocks are the dominant mechanism driving inflow towards galactic nuclei (inner $\sim$100pc).
 This study builds on our pilot study on NGC\,1097 \citep{Kolcu_23}, where we developed a consistent methodology to highlight signatures of extended shocks in galaxy kinematic maps using both model-dependent and independent approaches.

 Extended shocks driven by the stellar gravitational potential appear as coherent velocity jumps in gas kinematic maps, with large distinctive velocities.
 Their appearance can be distorted by inaccurate extraction of gas kinematics from the data, as well as by local perturbations in gas, such as stellar outflows or nuclear activity.
 Where line profiles show large excess of flux over a single Gaussian fit, we use multiple components in emission-line fitting to account for emission from multiple sources along the line of sight such as AGN outflows.
-Moreover, we show that removal of the global rotational flow by subtracting the circular velocity of a fitted flat disk can produce artefacts that obscure signatures of the extended shocks in the residual velocities if the fit is inaccurate as the result of the inner part of the disk being warped or gas motion being non-circular.
+Moreover, we show that removal of the global rotational flow by subtracting the circular velocity of a fitted flat disk can produce artefacts that obscure signatures of the extended shocks in the residual velocities if the fit is inaccurate.
 In order to exclude those artefacts, we examine residual velocity fields for disc models with a range of parameters.
 As an alternative, we examine the velocity differences of \ha and \nii emission lines.
-However, these differences might be disguised if star formation or AGN activity dominates the kinematics.
 Moreover, we analyse the origin of ionisation through diagnostic line flux ratios and examine the dust morphology.
 Together with our kinematic study, these provide complementary evidence supporting our interpretation of extended shocks in the galaxies.